ksamuk/website/content/home/about.md

 # Biography

 I am a Postdoctoral Associate in the lab of Mohamed Noor at Duke University.
-I am broadly interested in evolutionary genomics, and work on questions related to adaptation, speciation and the evolutionary consequences of recombination.
-I study these processes in a variety of systems, including threespine sticklebacks and *Drosophila pseudoobscura*.
-I use a wide range of approaches in my research, including population genomics, experimental evolution and meta-analysis.
+I am broadly interested in evolutionary genomics, and study adaptation, speciation and the evolution of behaviour.
+I have studied these processes in a variety of systems, including threespine sticklebacks, social spiders and *Drosophila pseudoobscura*.
+I enjoy approaching problems from a  multiple angles and use a range of techniques in my research, including population genomics, experimental evolution and meta-analysis.